MarcuriOrm/LorebookGeneratorFromChat/README.md

 ## **⚠️ Important Notes**

 * **Vector Search:** For the lorebook to work effectively, ensure you have a Vectorization Source configured in your SillyTavern settings.
+* ℹ️ **Requires 'Extras' API or a local vector provider** enabled in SillyTavern settings to actually USE the search feature
 * **If Saving Fails:** Some server security settings might prevent the extension from creating files (a one-in-a-million chance, but still).
 In this case, the extension will **automatically download a .json file**.
 Simply import it manually via the World Info menu ("Import content").

 *Created with ❤️ for the SillyTavern community*